-As a photographer, Piotr strives to promote appreciation of invertebrate animals – insects, arachnids, and their kin – by capturing both their beauty and roles as vital, often critically important members of the Earth’s ecosystems.
-He is a founding member of the International League of Conservation Photographers (ILCP).
+As a photographer, Piotr strives to promote appreciation and conservation of invertebrate animals – insects, arachnids, and their kin – by capturing both their beauty and roles as vital, often critically important members of the Earth’s ecosystems.
+He is one of the founding members of the International League of Conservation Photographers (ILCP).

 Alex Wild is a Texas-based biologist who started photographing insects in 2002 as an aesthetic complement to his scientific work on ant taxonomy and evolution.
 Alex holds a Ph.D. in Entomology from the University of California/Davis and is Curator of Entomology at the University of Texas/Austin.
 His photographs appear in numerous natural history museums, magazines, books, television programs, and other media.

 Thomas Shahan is an artist and photographer based out of Oklahoma, United States, who utilizes his background in printmaking to bring a creative approach to high-magnification macrophotography.
 He has worked as an imaging specialist for the Oregon Department of Agriculture, a video game artist, and a book illustrator.
 With a Bachelor of Fine Arts in Art from the University of Oklahoma, his photographs have appeared in National Geographic, national television programs, and museums throughout the world.
 Despite an interest in all fields of entomology, his passion lies with arachnids, specifically salticids.

 John is a professional nature photographers, educators and outdoor enthusiasts based in Tuscaloosa, AL. John has focused on dragonflies and damselflies throughout much of his career and has written three books on these beautiful subjects that contain much of his photography.
 John and his wife Kendra are currently working on Peterson Field Guide to Insects of North America and writing a field guide to the Common Insects of Texas He is currently the Director of Research and Collections at the University of Alabama Museums.